 ASIA 100 is a Barlow Report published in 2014 and 2016.
 It provides critical insights into the research strategies of East Asian and Australasian universities.

-Thomas Barlow is also the author of two engaging and highly topical books about innovation: THE AUSTRALIAN MIRACLE (2006) and BETWEEN THE EAGLE AND THE DRAGON (2013).
+Thomas Barlow is also the author of thought-provoking books about science and innovation: THE AUSTRALIAN MIRACLE (2006), BETWEEN THE EAGLE AND THE DRAGON (2013), and most recently A THEORY OF NOTHING (2016).